Panthers to play six home nonleague games, including Dec. 10 tilt with Wisconsin

 Jeter started his head coaching career with a bang.
-He led his team to its third-straight Horizon League regular season title, its second-straight league tournament crown and its second-straight berth in the NCAA Tournament in 2005-06.
+He led his team to its third straight Horizon League regular-season title, its second straight league tournament crown and its second straight berth in the NCAA Tournament in 2005-06.
 Once in the tourney, Jeter guided the Panthers to a first-round win over Oklahoma before UWM was eliminated by eventual national champion Florida in the second round in Jacksonville.

-That season marked a fourth-straight 20-win season for the Panthers, with the 22 victories the most by a first-year head coach in school history.
+That season marked a fourth straight 20-win season for the Panthers, with the 22 victories the most by a first-year head coach in school history.
 Plus, he helped three of his players earn All-Horizon League honors, a school record, while also having three players earn league all-tournament team recognition.

 Jeter has also had the chance to take his coaching talents to an international level, serving as an assistant coach for Team USA in the World University Games in 2009.
-The U.S., with former UWM head man Bo Ryan serving as head coach and former Miami (Fla.) head coach Frank Haith serving as another assistant, lost just one time and captured a bronze medal.
+The U.S., with former UWM front man Bo Ryan serving as head coach and former Miami (Fla.) head coach Frank Haith serving as another assistant, lost just one time and captured a bronze medal.
 Jeter's work as a head coach has regularly been recognized, as he was named the Wisconsin Basketball Coaches' Association Division I Coach of the Year in 2006 and was inducted into the UW-Platteville Athletic Hall of Fame in September of 2006.
-He was also recently named an inductee into the inaugural hall of fame class for the Wisconsin Intercollegiate Athletic Conference and his 1991 National Championship team from Platteville was inducted into the school's hall of fame this past year.
+He was also recently named an inductee into the inaugural hall of fame class for the Wisconsin Intercollegiate Athletic Conference and his 1991 National Championship team from Platteville was inducted into the school's hall of fame in 2013.

 Jeter's impact has also been felt off the court.
-He directed a major fundraising campaign that sent the Panthers on a 10-day trip to Italy in 2010, while he has also built his Full-Court Club luncheons from audiences of 30 at the beginning to regular crowds of more than 100 people.
+He directed a major fundraising campaign that sent the Panthers on a 10-day trip to Italy in 2010, while he has also built his Full-Court Club luncheons from audiences of 30 at the event's outset to regular crowds of more than 100 people.
 He also spearheaded the outfitting of UWM's new locker room and team room in the Pavilion, including wooden lockers, furniture and a large-screen television.
 Plus, his fundraising efforts have helped enhance the team's academic support and sports medicine efforts, while also upgrading various aspects of team travel.

 Jeter returned to UWM as the 20th head coach in the school's history after serving for four years as an assistant coach and associate head coach at the University of Wisconsin.
 He previously served as an assistant at both UWM and Marquette after working and playing at Division III power UW-Platteville.